eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 layout: post
 title: Creating a Custom Formatter
 teaser: |
-  Learn how to create a Custom Formatter to customize the ESLint output in this post.
+  Learn how to customize the output format of ESLint results by creating your own custom formatter.
 authors:
   - bpmutter
 categories: